fsharp/fslang-design/README.md

 4. New releases of F# typically align with a .NET and/or Visual Studio version.

+### Who is in Charge?

+Historically the designer of F# has been Don Syme (@dsyme).
+Practically speaking, today most of the design process operates through the efforts of contributors, overseen by those with commit rights on this repository, who are curently @vzarytovskii, @dsyme, @cartermp, @baronfel, @cartermp and @abelbraaksma.
+Much of the work happens by contributions via RFCs and most features now proceed from initial approval all the way to implementation through community and enterprise contributions.
+THe planning and progress process for features is intended to be transparent and participative.

+Throughout feature development the needs of all stakeholders can be taken into account, e.g. the needs of those delivering tooling or long-term support for F#.
+Together with the F# community, the overseers of the design process will continue to refine this process based on community and delivery needs.

 ### Roadmap and Areas of Priority Work

 Any or all of the [approved-in-principle](https://github.com/fsharp/fslang-suggestions/labels/approved-in-principle) items are eligible to catch a release train.
 That is as good as it gets for a "roadmap" for the language design.

-The BDFL (@dsyme) has put together a list of "proposed priority" approved language design items which he plans to focus on or which other people have taken past RFC stage.
-This is _not_ a roadmap, because other people will choose to prioritize other approved items (e.g. match! - which is not a priority item for me), and is also subject to change and edit..
-It is an informal list.
-You can find that list here: https://github.com/fsharp/fslang-suggestions/labels/proposed-priority
+There is a list of "proposed priority" approved language design items.
+This is _not_ a roadmap, because other people will choose to prioritize other approved items, and is also subject to change and edit.
+You can find that list here: https://github.com/fsharp/fslang-suggestions/labels/proposed-priority.

 ## Style Guide